GoonerM466/iptvboss-support-agent/docs/faq/17_no_layouts_local_restore_crashes.md

 **Alternative:**

 - Try cloud (recommended) or URL restore if you have cloud sync enabled
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 - Contact support with logs

 ### Related Topics